Raymond-Qiancx/Video-STAR/README.md

 ```

 [!NOTE]
-The training resources specifically for the Something-Something V2 dataset will be available soon.
+The Reasoning Data and its Corresponding Training Code specifically for the Something-Something V2 dataset will be available soon.

 ---